BRGOVIND/AegisLM/README.md

 I wanted to understand how secure and reliable local LLMs actually are.

-RedForge attacks models, evaluates their responses, measures failure rates, and compares different models under the same benchmark conditions.
+AegisLM attacks models, evaluates their responses, measures failure rates, and compares different models under the same benchmark conditions.

 ## Current Capabilities